cjlin1/simpleNN/Python/README.md

 ```

 # Experiment Results
 In the following experiments, we run 100 Newton steps on Newton method and 500 epochs on SGD.
 We report our resutls on both 3-layer and 6-layer CNN with MSE loss function.
 We consider the same 3-layer CNN setting in [Wang et al.](https://www.csie.ntu.edu.tw/~cjlin/papers/cnn/newton-CNN.pdf).
 Other settings such as the initialization are also the same as [Wang et al.](https://www.csie.ntu.edu.tw/~cjlin/papers/cnn/newton-CNN.pdf) for both 3-layer and 6-layer CNN.
 Both netowrks are trained and tested on CIFAR10 dataset.
-To reproduce our results, you may download training set [cifar10.mat](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/multiclass/cifar10.mat) and test set[cifar10.t.mat](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/multiclass/cifar10.t.mat) to ./data directory.
+To reproduce our results, you may download training set [cifar10.mat](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/multiclass/cifar10.mat) and test set [cifar10.t.mat](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/multiclass/cifar10.t.mat) to ./data directory.

 ## Experiments on 3 layer CNN